echasnovski/mini.nvim/readmes/mini-clue.md

 - `*MiniClue.gen_clues*`.

 Notes:
-- Works on all supported versions but using Neovim>=0.9 is recommended.

 - There is no functionality to create mappings in order to clearly separate two different tasks.

   The best suggested practice is to manually create mappings with descriptions (`desc` field in options), as they will be automatically used inside clue window.